MarcinOrlowski/trans-tool/docs/config.md

 # This is a comment
 stringValue1 = Quotes are not needed
-stringValue2 = "But can be used if required"
+stringValue2 = "But can be used if required" stringValue3 = 'Single quotes are fine too' stringValue4 = 'You can "mix quotes" too' stringValue5 = "As last resort, you can \"escape\" quites"

 thisIsTrue1 = true
 thisIsTrue2 = 1